buriti88/humanitas/readme.md

     php artisan migrate --seed

-Start the local development server

-    php artisan serve

 Install all the dependencies using npm

     npm install

-You can now access the server at http://localhost:8000 or http://localhost/humanitas/public/
+You can now access the server at http://localhost/humanitas/public/

 # Authentication